 Our site's research compliance department prefers that we virtually share documents in this manner for remote monitoring visits.
 Yes, this is acceptable and a great suggestion.
 Please be aware that the call may take longer.

 We are looking into some options for file sharing; however, due to security concerns at this time we only have Microsoft Teams that could be a possibility for that.
-Kindly check with your monitor.
+Kindly check with your monitor

 Lockdown Constraints and Limitations